BAL Outflow in Quasar B0254-3327B: Analysis and Comparison with Other Extreme UV Outflows

 \subsection{Connection to X-Ray Warm Absorbers}

 The two-phase solution for the outflow of Q0254-334 is comparable to the parameters measured in X-ray warm absorbers.
-For instance, in their analysis of the Seyfert galaxy NGC 3783, \citet{2003ApJ...599..933N} found the parameters of the absorbing gas according to three different models, with the oxygen ionization parameter ranging from $\log{U_{ox}}=-2.4$ to $-0.6$.
+For instance, in their analysis of the Seyfert galaxy NGC 3783, \citet{2003ApJ...599..933N} found the parameters of the absorbing gas composed of three different components, with the oxygen ionization parameter ranging from $\log{U_{ox}}=-2.4$ to $-0.6$.
 To effectively compare the $U_H$ of Q0254-334 to the $U_{ox}$ values of NGC 3783, we calculated the oxygen ionizing emission rate $Q_{ox}$ as defined below: